CCurl/c4a/Editor.md

-# The c4 editor
+# The c4a editor

-The c4 editor is an editor inspired by, and similar to, a stripped-down version of VI.
+The c4a editor is an editor inspired by, and similar to, a stripped-down version of VI.

-Enable the editor using `#define EDITOR` (editor.c)
+Enable the editor using `#define EDITOR` (in c4a.h)

 ## Modes
 There are 4 modes in the editor: